bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 showDetailedCategoryEval     boolean     Show detailed category evaluation if available?
 0 checkAllStars                boolean     Check all stars on star rating by default?
-0 highscoreLimit               integer     Number of entries in the highscore              10 noFormCheck                  boolean     Don´t check for answered questions at all?
+0 highscoreLimit               integer     Number of entries in the highscore              10 resultLimit                  integer     Number of entries in the result list (layout=2) 20 noFormCheck                  boolean     Don´t check for answered questions at all?
 0 phpFormCheck                 boolean     Enable check for answered questions with PHP?
 0 allowEdit                    boolean     Show links to pages and allow to edit answers?
 0